thaongnt/business-analyst-programming-assignment/README.md

 - **Task Requirements**: Using [this kaggle dataset](https://www.kaggle.com/datasets/tanishqdublish/text-classification-documentation), train and test a model to classify the text.

 ### 1.3.
 Dataset Clustering
-**Goal**: Compare different AI models for sentiment analysis on product reviews.
+**Goal**: Develop a clustering algorithm for a structured dataset.
-- **Expected Result**: A report analyzing the performance of various AI models and references to your selected dataset.
+- **Expected Result**: A model capable of classifying customers / products by their purchase trends.
 - **Task Requirements**: Using [this kaggle dataset](https://www.kaggle.com/datasets/yasserh/customer-segmentation-dataset), develop a clustering model and identify important customer or product trends.

 ## 2. Database / SQL

 ### 2.1.
 Database Knowledge
-**Goal**: Design a database schema for managing user profiles, cover letter drafts, and product reviews.
+**Goal**: Design a database schema for managing user profiles, sellers, and product reviews.
-- **Expected Result**: An efficient and well-organized database schema with example queries for user profile management, storing cover letter drafts, and product reviews.
+- **Expected Result**: An efficient and well-organized database schema with example queries for user profile management, storing seller information, product information, and product reviews.
 - **Example Schema**:
   - Example entities: Users, Sellers, Product Review
 - **Example Queries**: